amaan3003/whatdabook/README.md

 - **Fusing two recommenders** — combining collaborative and content-based signals into one coherent ranking rather than two separate lists.
 - **Latency** — keeping the full OCR → LLM → recommendation chain fast enough for a chat interface.
 - **Local vs cloud LLM** — the tradeoff between privacy/cost/control (local) and quality/speed/no-infra (cloud).
+And also finding the most cost effective llm model for this task!
 - **Data sparsity** — the raw ratings matrix was ~99% empty; most books had a single rating.
 Aggressive filtering (minimum ratings per book, minimum books per user) was needed before similarity became meaningful.
 - **Entity resolution** — *"Atomic Habits: An Easy & Proven Way to Build Good Habits"* in one dataset is just *"Atomic Habits"* in another, and the model treats them as different items.
 Solved with fuzzy string matching.
 - **End-to-end architecture** — building this as a connected system rather than disconnected scripts.

----

-## Roadmap

-- [ ] Expand bot functionality
-- [ ] Persistent user profiles with taste that sharpens over time
-- [ ] Optimize the collaborative filtering model
-- [ ] Drive latency down further
-- [ ] Additional recommendation models for deeper personalization

 ---

 ## Running locally